 Reduction of process defects also improves all core strategic dimensions.
 It is aligned to Six Sigma methodology in that identification of defects and their elimination (or adoption into the main process) is a core principle of that methodology.
 Process defects are costly to deal with.
 They make customers unhappy.
 Defects delay or prevent optimal process outcomes and can cause non compliance.

-Process cycle time reduction enhances all the core strategic dimensions.
-It can be destructive if taken too far or in isolation but is a key element to improving any process.
+Reduce process cycle time.
+This strengthens all the core strategic dimensions, including customer satisfaction.
+For example: if you can process a customer’s mortgage application more quickly than a competitor, you’re more likely to get their business.
+In some environments, it is also imperative to meet specific timescales in order to be compliant.
+Reducing process cycle time can be destructive if taken too far or in isolation but is a key element to improving any process.
 It is certainly essential to measure.

 Improved reporting is entirely tactical.
 It is used to improve the process, which in itself is not a desired outcome.
 Reporting may eventually improve all four core strategic dimensions.
 However, in the first instance it simply adds cost.
 Over-reporting can add little value and significant cost.